IorioD/MTD-manager-console/Setups/How_to_kubernetes.md

     ```sh
     ./kk create cluster -f <config-name>.yaml
     ```
-At the end something like this will be shown:
+If you used Kubesphere, at the end something like this will be shown:

 ![Alt text](../img/kube.png)